Version Compatibility

 X-Durable-Workflow-Control-Plane-Version: 2

-Worker protocol (task polling, completion):
+Worker protocol (task polling, completion; examples by current SDK):

 Troubleshooting